YarnXian/Super-WHBoy/README.md

   * c.Destroy the opening mode of some files so that they cannot be opened;
   * d.
 Shut down the computer after 10 minutes;
   * e.Open a web page every 18 seconds;
-  * f.Close CMD, tasklist and regedit every 1 second;
+  * f.Close CMD, taskmgr and regedit every 1 second;
   * g.A warning is sent every 25 seconds.
   * h.The computer will be Blue Screen of Death on the 1st of every month.
   * i.Press five random keys every 30 seconds.